tisyang/macro_args/README.md

 # macro_args
-command line arguments process by x-macros
+command line arguments parse using c x-macros

 ## Feature
 1. Header file only.
-2. No malloc.
+2. No malloc/free.
 3. Less depends, only std and `getopt`.
-4. Support shot arg opt and long arg opt.
+4. Support shot argument and long argument.
+5. Support multiple occurrences of the same argument.

 ## Usage
 See [Example](example_args.c)